protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [open-funding](https://github.com/ralphtheninja/open-funding) - This document aims to be an open guide to funding of open source projects.
 * [Open Source Guides](https://opensource.guide/getting-paid/) - Sustain your work in open source by getting financial support for your time or your project.
 * [Alfred P. Sloan Foundation](https://sloan.org/programs/digital-technology) - The Foundation awards approximately 200 grants per year totaling roughly $80 million dollars in annual commitments in support of research and education in science, technology, engineering, mathematics, and economics.
+* [Runa](https://runacap.com/ross-index/) - Actively invests in Open Source startups and considers an active developer community to be instrumental for open-source businesses.

 ## Open Business Models